 Even the best podcast doesn’t get an enormous following for one day.
 And it definitely doesn’t get a big audience at any time without lots of promotion.
 If you’ve never promoted a podcast before, you might not be aware of what to do.
 That’s where our blog can help.
 We’ve put together this podcast marketing guide to give new podcasters a great starting point and marketing experts updated tactics on podcast marketing.

-Before we begin on our guide to podcast marketing, let’s get over the advantages of launching the podcasts, why you’re doing well if you’re looking to start a podcast or grow one.
+Before we begin our guide to podcast marketing, let’s get over the advantages of launching podcasts, and why you’re doing well if you’re looking to start a podcast or grow one.
 Let’s learn about the potential benefits of podcasting before we discuss how to promote your company with a podcast.

 The podcasts can be a perfect tool to transfer your message and spread inspiration wherever your audience might be.
 For business owners, podcasts can be an excellent way to communicate with current clients and potential customers.
 They may listen to you one on one, which helps to humanize your relationship in a way that your written posts can’t.
 Plus, delivering different ways for your users to engage with your content and your business is always a good idea.